 Why should I train for “awake” ultrasounds?

 While echocardiograms done on non-anesthetized apes are particularly useful for apes that cannot be anesthetized or for apes that are being monitored for known cardiovascular disease, it is still useful to train for and obtain “awake” cardiac ultrasounds from your apes whenever feasible.
 Consider the situation where an ape in your collection becomes ill and it is determined that he or she has heart disease.
 That ape may be less willing or motivated to participate in a new health training activity than when they were healthy and feeling well.
 An ape that is already trained for awake cardiac exams may be more willing to participate at a time where it becomes critical to routinely monitor him or her.

 How do I obtain ideal cardiac images?

-As of May 2016, there are two great ape ultrasound papers in the works.
-One is in press and the other is in preparation for publication.
-In the meantime, we recommend the American Society of Echocardiography’s guidelines and the British Society of Echocardiography’s paper on ideal ultrasound cardiac imaging.
+The GAHP has published a guide to echocardiography in great apes in the Journal of Zoo and Wildlife Medicine (Boyd et al. 2019 JZWM).
+If you do not have access to JZWM articles, please email firstname.lastname@example.org for an author’s copy.
+We also recommend reviewing the American Society of Echocardiography’s guidelines and the British Society of Echocardiography’s paper on ideal ultrasound cardiac imaging.
 For training and body positioning advice for obtaining images, our GAHP ultrasound advisors, Leann Beehler and Bobbie Boyd, are available to answer questions by phone or email.
 Please send a message to email@example.com to get in contact with them.